10 Google Analytics Ecommerce Metrics You Should Be Tracking

-“Add to Cart” is one of the key ecommerce metrics that signal to a retailer the number of customers who intend to buy, whether or not they complete the purchase.
+“Add to Cart” is one of the key ecommerce metrics on google analytics that signal to a retailer the number of customers who intend to buy, whether or not they complete the purchase.
 You can expect the “Add to Cart” metric to be higher than the transaction metric, but lower than the “all sessions” metric.
 To set up Add to Cart correctly, you will need to add this as an “event action” since Google Analytics would not track it otherwise.

 Why Add to Cart Metrics Are Important: